Izenda7Series/docs/dev/howto_dep1.rst

 Downloading Izenda Integrate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Download a copy of izendaintegrate.js from https://github.com/Izenda7Series/Mvc5StarterKit_BE_Standalone/blob/master/Mvc5StarterKit/Scripts/izenda.integrate.js .
-Save this file as *izendaintegrate.js* into your **scripts** directory.
+1. Download a copy of izenda.integrate.js from our `MVC5 Back End Standalone Kit. <https://github.com/Izenda7Series/Mvc5StarterKit_BE_Standalone/blob/master/Mvc5StarterKit/Scripts/izenda.integrate.js>`_ Save this file as *izendaintegrate.js* into your **scripts** directory.
+If you maintain the original naming convention, ensure to update any references to the file used throughout the guide.
 2. Open file in your preferred text editor.
 3. For this tutorial, we will be using the functions DoIzendaConfig, DoRender, and izendaInit